jameslovallo/ardi/README.md

 ### updated()

 This method runs each time the component renders an update.
-This was added to support event listeners when with Handlebars, but you can use this method for any purpose.
+This was added to support event listeners when using Handlebars, but you can use this method for any purpose.

 ### propChange()